Charity and Fundraising

 That means if somebody raises £100 we will donate £100 to their charity to match.
-Magic Breakfast will also receive £200.
+SANE will also receive £200.
 It’s a win-win.

 Below are a number of the charities our staff have raised money for over the years and the money that’s been sent to the charity (including matching).

 - Cancer Research UK - £5,974